patooworld/PWCloud/How-to-Contribute.md

 ### Debugging
-You can either use VS Code or the Chrome Developer Tools to debug SQL Operations Studio.
+You can either use VS Code or the Chrome Developer Tools to debug Azure Data Studio.

 #### Using VSCode
 * Install the [Debugger for Chrome](https://marketplace.visualstudio.com/items/msjsdiag.debugger-for-chrome) extension.
 This extension will let you attach to and debug client side code running in Chrome.